Mykonos Where to Stay: A Comprehensive Mykonos Accommodation Guide

 Q: Where to stay in Mykonos for nightlife?

 A: That would be the Chora or Mykonos Town; the capital of the island.
 It is packed to the brim with chic boutiques, fine restaurants, quirky cafes, and bars.
-Wandering the maze-like narrow streets in the evening is an adventure of its own here as you go past whitewashed cubic houses with sharp blue details and bougainvillea-filled balconies.
+Wandering the maze-like narrow streets in the evening is an adventure of its own here as you go past whitewashed cubic houses with sharp blue details and bougainvillaea-filled balconies.
 The place is dotted with beautiful chapels and churches and is also home to the lively Little Venice area (very idyllic location, especially after sunset), museums, and trademark windmills.

 Q: Where to stay in Mykonos for couples?

 A: It depends on what you are looking for.
 For example, Agios Sostis, Ftelia, Fokos, and Lia regions are a bit remote but have some of the most gorgeous and serene beaches on the island.
 They are a perfect option if you wish for some privacy away from the busy beaches.
 Western-facing beaches, like Agios Stefanos, will give you the opportunity to watch some of the most romantic sunsets; so will Little Venice (a small, quaint Mykonos Town neighbourhood).
 Speaking of Little Venice, simply walking along the sea gazing the Aegean and the waterfront-built houses with the beautiful pastel colours can be quite enjoyable for you and your loved one.
 The charming region also has shops, restaurants, tavernas, clubs, and a lot of VIPs.
 Now, if partying and chilling with the rich and famous is in your agenda, then choose accommodation close to Psarou beach.